zodioo-team/documentation/content/applications/finance/payment_providers/stripe.rst

 - Przelewy24 (P24)

 To enable specific local payment methods with Stripe, list them as supported payment icons.
-To do so, go to :menuselection:`Payment Acquirers --> Stripe --> Configuration` and add the desired payment methods in the **Supported Payment Icons** field.
+To do so, go to :menuselection:`Payment Providers --> Stripe --> Configuration` and add the desired payment methods in the **Supported Payment Icons** field.
 If the desired payment method is already listed, you don't have anything to do.
 If a payment icon record doesn't exist in the database, its related payment method is considered enabled with Stripe.